zalsafwani/Predicting-Chlamydia-trachomatis-L2-434-Bu-promoters/README.md

   esearch -db nucleotide -query "AM884176.1" | efetch -format gb > chamydia_trachomatisL2_434_Bu.gb

 ## Database Setup
-  After downloading the genbank file run python3 genbankParse.py > genes.list
+  * After downloading the genbank file
+  * Run python3 genbankParse.py > genes.list
-  new file will be created called chlamydia_trachomatis use this code to insert data into chlamydia_trachomatis table mysqlimport (database_Name) chlamydia_trachomatis -L Then we will be using the genes.list file as an input to create the insert data into coding_sequence table
+    new file will be created called chlamydia_trachomatis
+  * Use this code to insert data into chlamydia_trachomatis table mysqlimport (database_Name) chlamydia_trachomatis -L
+  * Then we will be using the genes.list file as an input to create the insert data into coding_sequence table

 ## File Descriptions
 ### Data Aggregation/Preprocessing